 - Thelema – witches who incorporate Aleister Crowley’s ideas and beliefs which are rooted in intense ceremonial magic and Egyptian ideas and rituals.

-- Santeria – closed practice that originated in Africa but flourished in Cuba and expanded across Latin American and into the United States.
+- Santeria – closed practice that originated in Africa but flourished in Cuba and expanded across Latin America and into the United States.
 Santería focuses on connections with the orisha deities.

 - Christian – blend Christian beliefs into their witchcraft practice and worship God and Jesus